hborla/swift-org-website/documentation/concurrency/index.md

 2. Isolated to an actor value
 3. Isolated to a global actor

+When a declaration is isolated to an actor or global actor, it means the declaration can only be called or accessed from code running on that actor.
+Non-isolated declarations are not isolated to a specific actor, and therefore cannot acccess any actor-isolated state.
+Synchronous functions and variables that are non-isolated can be called or accessed from any isolation domain.
+Non-isolated async functions always run on the generic executor that is not associated with any actor.
+When a non-isolated async function is called from an actor-isolated context, the call crosses an isolation boundary.
+When called from another non-isolated context, the call does not cross an isolation boundary.

 By default, functions and properties of non-isolated types are also non-isolated.
 A function or variable can also be explicitly non-isolated with the `nonisolated` keyword.
 A function or property that is `nonisolated` is safe to access from any isolation domain because it cannot access any actor-isolated state in its implementation.

 All stored instance properties of an actor are isolated to the enclosing actor instance.
 Functions are isolated to an actor instance if they accept an `isolated` parameter, including the `self` parameter to actor instance methods: